phatograph/blog-octopress/source/_posts/2013-04-26-travis-to-the-rescue.markdown

 In order to make this happen, Travis has to hold our GitHub deploy SSH key.
 The key is needed to be encrypted too.
 Travis already provides the `travis encrypt` from its gem.
 Luke Patterson came up with this [gist](https://gist.github.com/lukewpatterson/4242707) to make this easier, allow me to paste a part of it here:

+One thing, the SSH must not have the passphrase, Travis won't be able to enter it via the prompt.

 ```
 $ base64 --wrap=0 ~/.ssh/id_rsa > ~/.ssh/id_rsa_base64
 $ ENCRYPTION_FILTER="echo \$(echo \"-\")\$(travis encrypt veewee-community/veewee-push \"\$FILE='\`cat $FILE\`'\" | grep secure:)"